Instructions to Authors

 The captions of tables and figures should be listed in the manuscript at a location preceding the occurrence of the tables and figures themselves.

 Each table should be placed on a separate page at the end of the manuscript text.
 Number tables consecutively using Arabic numerals (Table 1, Table 2, etc.).
 A caption should be provided for each table.
 Explanatory material and footnotes should be typed below the table and should be designated with superscript letters, such as a) or b).
 Units of measurement should be included with numerical values at the top of columns.
 Avoid detailed explanations of the experimental conditions used to obtain the data shown in tables (which should be included in the other sections as relevant).
 Table captions should be typed together in a separate sheet(s).

 Each figure should be placed on a separate page at the end of the manuscript text.
 Figures should be of sufficiently high resolution for direct reproduction for printing.
 Note that ‘figures’ includes line drawings and photographs, as well as charts.

 Illustrations must be self-explanatory and numbered consecutively with Arabic numerals (i.e., Fig. 1, Fig. 2, etc.).
 Each figure should have a short title.
-Figure legends should be grouped together in a separate sheet(s).
-Figure legends should include sufficient experimental details to make the figures intelligible; however, duplicating descriptions provided in other sections should be avoided.
+Figure captions should be grouped together in a separate sheet(s).
+Figure captions should include sufficient experimental details to make the figures intelligible; however, duplicating descriptions provided in other sections should be avoided.

 Figures are usually reduced to fit into one column, which is 84 mm in width; the largest possible size for a figure—110 mm x 84 mm—is equivalent to 250 words.